Ada-Developers-Academy/cs-fun-interview-practice/05/implement-network-delay.instructor.md

     heap = [(0, source)]

-    visited = set() # used to record all visited nodes visited.add(source)
+    visited = set() # used to record all visited nodes

     # while there are nodes in the heap
     while heap:
         # pop off the closest node
         time, curr_node = heappop(heap)
+        # if the current node has already been visited, continue
+        if curr_node in visited:
+            continue
+        # add the current node to the list of visited nodes
+        visited.add(curr_node)
         # traverse through the current node's neighbors
         for neighbor, neighbor_time in graph[curr_node]:
+            # if the neighbor has already been visited, continue
+            if neighbor in visited:
+                continue
             # calculate the total time to travel to the neighbor
             total_time = time + neighbor_time
             # if the total time is less than the previous time stored to travel to the neighbor
             if total_time < time_needed[neighbor - 1]:
                 # store the total time as the time needed to travel to the neighbor
                 time_needed[neighbor - 1] = total_time
-                # add the node to the list of visited nodes
-                visited.add(neighbor)
                 # push onto heap to be visited later
                 heappush(heap, (total_time, neighbor))